 Without a sense and avoid capability, Remotely Piloted Aircraft face an enormous obstacle.
 Civil aviation authorities will not allow them to fly in airspace frequented by civilian aircraft until systems are in place.
 Until that can be addressed, the market for drones will remain strictly limited to segregated military airspace.
 Hoke noted the Navy has been ‘knocking down barriers’ as it goes forward with Triton airspace integration effort.
 “We’ve got flight clearance, and we work with the FAA to get ourselves into airspace.”
 Hoke noted, “We’ve a lot work to do, we are putting the commitment to ensure we have the data to support those discussions.

 According to Hoke, regarding the future of the Triton’s Sense and Avoid systems, all options are on the table and potentially the entire effort could recompleted from scratch.
-Potentially, radar contractorcould lose its place as the system supplier.
-“Right now I’m waiting for to come back to me and brief what are our potential options going forward,” Hoke says.
+Potentially, radar contractor ITT Exelis could lose its place as the sense and avoid system supplier.
+“Right now I’m waiting for Northrop Grumman to come back to me and brief what are our potential options going forward,” Hoke says.